mconlon17/vivo-etl/README.md

 The data translator pipeline:

-1. The data translator "gets" the raw metadata from a source.
-The source may be a web API, a local file or database or any other source.
-The `get` is fragile -- if the remote source changes what it produces, the `get` must be changed.
 1. The data translator contains business logic that maps the raw metadata to the VIVO ontology and produces a robot template.
 The `map` is fragile.
 If the VIVO Ontology changes, the `map` must change.